Please fill out the following form to submit a Request for Quote to any of the following companies listed on

 Bleached White Kraft Paper

-The purpose of this process is to strengthen the paper, which makes it useful for packaging heavier products.
-Kraft bleached white paper is known for its rigidity, strength, and durability.
+This treatment enhances the paper’s strength, making it suitable for packaging heavier items.
+Kraft bleached white paper is renowned for its rigidity, durability, and overall strength.

 Test 2 and 3 Paper Liner